traitecoevo/plant/doc/design.md

 middle), and as a result they will provide different numbers of rates back to the ODE solvers, etc.

+### Components of Plant

+It might be worth creating a data type that contains the guts of plant (physiological variables, size variables, etc) to avoid the duplication through the initialisation, copy construction, etc.

+### Cohort

+Previously, the key bits of cohort change were:

+* Mass of average and top individual (mu, bound)
+* Density of individuals at the first time
+* Survival at the top of the cohort
+* Lifetime seed production at cohort boundary
+* Seed output
+* Number of individuals
+* Density of largest individuals at the first time

+We must be able to push new cohorts onto a list.
+Probably to match the individual based model, we should push on the back.

 ## Species

 Above the level of species, there are two places that "species"